TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 Other example macro's are two ways to open an admin powershell [M2] (Note 1, 4, 5) or nomal command prompt [M5], or Alt + PrintSceen [M1] (Note 2).
 [M6] is an Enter key, and [M3] opens the Run window.

-* Note 1 - Because VolumeMacroPad8.ino is a keyboard not a macro it is able to bypass Windows highest UAC levels - see Note 4.
-* Note 2 - Some Mini-keyboards do not have a PrintScreen key.
-* Note 3 - Microsoft Office Excel still has a functional use for the Scroll-lock.
-* Note 4 - If the Macro Keypad triggers a windows macro or shortcut keys (including AutoIt), it cannot bypass UAC.
-* Note 5 - The UAC bypass is time sensitive and keydelay3 = 500 may have to be adjusted in the program.
-* Note 6 - When switching layouts click on an open deskspace first before pressing the 3 key sequence.

 <p align="left">
 <img src="images/mode0.jpg" height="220" />
 <img src="images/macro21.jpg" height="220" />